 Since inception, we have financed our activities primarily through a series of private placements of convertible preferred stock, subordinated promissory notes, our initial public offering and net cash generated from operating activities.
-As of June 30, 2005, we had cash and cash equivalents of \$171.0 million.
+As of September 30, 2005, we had cash and cash equivalents of \$181.9 million.
 We have generated net cash from operations during each quarter since the second quarter of 2001.
 In order to continue to generate cash from our operations, we must increase our revenues while controlling our operating expenses.
 Many factors will impact our ability to grow revenues including, but not limited to, the number of subscribers who sign up for our service, the growth or reduction in our subscriber base, and our ability to develop new revenue sources.
-In addition, we may have to lower our prices and increase our marketing expenses in response to the aggressive competition from Blockbuster and other potential entrants in the market.
+In addition, we may have to or otherwise choose to lower our prices and increase our marketing expenses in order to grow faster or respond to competition.
 Although we currently anticipate that cash flows from operations, together with our available funds, will be sufficient to meet our cash needs for the foreseeable future, we may require or choose to obtain additional financing.
 Our ability to obtain financing will depend on, among other things, our development efforts, business plans, operating performance and the condition of the capital markets at the time we seek financing.
-We cannot assure you that additional financing will be available to us on favorable terms when required, or at all.
 If we raise additional funds through the issuance of equity, equity-linked or debt securities, those securities may have rights, preferences or privileges senior to the rights of our common stock, and our stockholders may experience dilution.